Iowa teen found dead after running away over fight with parents over cellphone

 Weather complicated the search for Corey, as the high temperature never got above 29 degrees while he was missing.
 The low over those four-and-a-half days bottomed out at -9 degrees on Friday morning.

-More than 6 inches of snow fell on Marshalltown, which is about 50 miles northwest of Des Moines, on Tuesday and Wednesday.
+More than 6 inches of snow fell on Marshalltown, which is about 50 miles northeast of Des Moines, on Tuesday and Wednesday.

 An autopsy had yet to be performed by Monday morning.
 When surveillance cameras spotted Corey leaving home on Tuesday night, he was wearing a Seattle Seahawks knit cap, a red shirt, black pants, gray tennis shoes and lime green coat.